Efficient Quantum State Synthesis with One Query: Introduction

 We state \cref{thm:mi} formally in \cref{sec:msa}.
 The rest of the Introduction is organized as follows: in \cref{sec:ssa} we compare \cref{thm:mi} to previously known state synthesis algorithms, in \cref{sec:bar,sec:iss,sec:cub} we discuss three different applications of \cref{thm:mi}, and in \cref{sec:org} we discuss the organization of the rest of the paper.

 First we briefly sketch the proof of \cref{thm:mi}.\footnote{We credit Fermi Ma~\cite{Ma23} for suggesting a simplification of the proof which he has allowed us to incorporate, as discussed in \cref{sec:post}.} For simplicity, in this sketch we allow the circuit (as opposed to just the oracle) to depend on the state $\ket\psi$ being constructed.
 Call a state of the form $C \cdot 2^{-n/2} \sum_{x \in \cube n} \pm \ket x$ where $C$ is a Clifford unitary a ``Clifford times phase state".
-Irani, Natarajan, Nirkhe, Rao and Yuen~\cite{INN+22} proved that every state has fidelity $\Omega(1)$ with some Clifford times phase state, and observed that Clifford times phase states can be efficiently constructed with one query.
-(More generally this holds for $C$ from any 2-design.)
+Irani, Natarajan, Nirkhe, Rao and Yuen~\cite{INN+22} proved that every state has fidelity $\Omega(1)$ with some Clifford times phase state (more generally, this holds for $C$ from any 2-design) and observed that Clifford times phase states can be efficiently constructed with one query.
 Thus all that remains is to decrease the approximation error.

 We recursively define $\ket{\phi_k}$ for $k \ge 0$ as a Clifford times phase state that has fidelity $\Omega(1)$ with $\Paren{\ket\psi - \sum_{j=0}^{k-1} c_j \ket{\phi_j}} / \Norm{\ket\psi - \sum_{j=0}^{k-1} c_j \ket{\phi_j}}$, for appropriately chosen coefficients $c_0, c_1, \dotsc$ tending to zero.
 We show that $\sum_{j=0}^{k-1} c_j \ket{\phi_j}$ is a good approximation of $\ket\psi$ for sufficiently large $k$.
 Furthermore, using Linear Combinations of Unitaries (LCU)~\cite{BCK15,CW12} we can construct this approximation of $\ket\psi$ with constant success probability.
 Finally we increase the success probability either by parallel repetition (in the one-query version of the theorem), with parallel queries merged into a single query, or by a hybrid of parallel repetition and amplitude amplification (in the four-query version).